pepkit/pepspec/docs/looper/advanced-guide/advanced-metadata.md

     Such cases should be handled as *separate derived columns* in the main sample annotation sheet if they're different arguments to the pipeline.

-!!! warning
-    Below this section may be outdated.

 ### Multi-value sample attributes behavior in the pipeline interface command templates

-Both sample subannotation tables and shell expansion characters lead to sample attributes with multiple values, stored in a list of strings (`multi_attr1` and `multi_attr1`), as opposed to a standard scenario, where a single value is stored as a string (`single_attr`):
+Both subsample tables and shell expansion characters lead to sample attributes with multiple values, stored in a list of strings as opposed to a standard scenario, where a single value is stored as a string (`single_attr`).

+For example:
 ```
 Sample
-sample_name: sample1
+sample_name: canada
-subsample_name: ['0', '1', '2']
-multi_attr1: ['one', 'two', 'three']
-multi_attr2: ['four', 'five', 'six']
+file_path: ['data/canada_1.txt', 'data/canada_2.txt']
-single_attr: test_val
+single_attr: random_test_val
 ```

 #### Access individual elements in lists